 So, you’ll pay $1,000 for a voiceover where the talent did all the work…..and got paid $150.00. $850.00 of your money went to the middleman, who convinced you to hire the cheapest talent they could find.

 Don’t believe what you’re reading?

 Please feel free to click on any of the links below and if you’re really interested, listen to this interview (at around the 30 minute mark) of the CEO of Voices dot com dance around the questions of transparency.

 Obviously, I don’t like these websites, as do most professional voice talent.

 They have ruined the industry by creating a cesspool of mediocrity and further, a mechanism with which they can rip off the unsuspecting client or talent.

 It’s not all doom and gloom, though.
 Though rare, there are professionals on the internet like myself who have been doing this for decades who are fair and reputable voice over vendors.

 Consider you could also support your local voice talent agency to hire voice talent if you live in a major center.

-- How can I save money by hiring voice talent with a home studio?
+How can I save money by hiring a voice talent with a home studio?